arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/put_replace_multiple_documents.md

 @RESTRETURNCODES

 @RESTRETURNCODE{201}
-is returned if the documents were replaced successfully and *waitForSync* was *true*.
+is returned if *waitForSync* was *true* and operations were processed.

 @RESTRETURNCODE{202}
-is returned if the documents were replaced successfully and *waitForSync* was *false*.
+is returned if *waitForSync* was *false* and operations were processed.

 @RESTRETURNCODE{400}
 is returned if the body does not contain a valid JSON representation